niupalovetudou/backup/group.md

 E(P) > E(Q) is equivalent to P+X first-order dominates Q+X for some r.v.
 X.

 - Pomatto, Strack, and Tamuz. [arxiv.
-1807.06927.](https://arxiv.org/abs/1807.06927) It is somewhat surprising that a fundamental result like this was not proved until the 1960s.
+1807.06927.](https://arxiv.org/abs/1807.06927) A fundamental result.
+But not proved until the 1960s.

 How should a monopolist sell multiple goods to a single buyer?